nebula0248/openshift-service-mesh-federation-demo/README.md

 # OpenShift Service Mesh Federation Demo

 This demo shows how to use OpenShift Service Mesh Federation to establish peering between 2 service meshes.
-In general, there are 3 ways to implement mesh-to-mesh federation connectivities:
+Here we showcase 3 types of mesh-to-mesh federation connectivities:
 - `ClusterIP` (usually for meshes within the same OpenShift cluster)
 ![Alt text](images/clusterip.png?raw=true "Using ClusterIP to connect")
 - `LoadBalancer` (usually for meshes across 2 OpenShift clusters on public cloud providers)